pandeyashutosh02/shoppy-dashboard/README.md

 ## Credits

-This project was inspired by the needs of e-commerce businesses and developed by Shiv Kant.
+This project was inspired by the needs of e-commerce businesses and developed by Ashutosh Pandey.
 Feel free to reach out for any inquiries or feedback.